Plug-in electric vehicles in Pakistan: MG Pakistan

+Seres

+A collaboration between Regal Automobiles Industries Limited and Seres Corporation (DFSK) has led to the local assembly of Seres 3 plug-in electric vehicles in Pakistan.

 Electric scooters, motorcycles and auto rickshaws market

 Jolta electric

-On 2017, Jolta electric had created the first locally manufactured electric motorcycle.
-The company is based just outside of Bahria Town Rawalpindi, and showcased three Jolta Chargeable Electrical Motorcycles in Gwadar.
-Jolta also develops electric bike kits that can be retrofitted to any Chinese and Japanese bikes being assembled in Pakistan.
 Jolta is a subsidiary of Auj Technologies, a company based in Lahore.
+On 2017, Jolta Electric created the first locally manufactured electric motorcycle.
+The company is based just outside of Bahria Town Rawalpindi and showcased three Jolta Chargeable Electrical Motorcycles in Gwadar.
+Jolta also develops electric bike kits that can be retrofitted to any Chinese or Japanese bikes being assembled in Pakistan.

+Metro E-Vehicles

+Metro E-Vehicles is based in Lahore, Pakistan.
+In 2023, the company launched the Yadea electric scooter Metro T9 in Pakistan, which is assembled in Pakistan with a technical assistance agreement with Yadea.

 MS Jaguar

 On 9 October 2019, BBC Urdu reported that two motorbike manufacturers from Sahiwal and Lahore had launched an electric bike series by the name of Jaguar.
 Auj Technologies – a Lahore-based electric motorcycle company – says they had started a joint venture with MS Group to produce the bikes.
-They claim that these are the nation's first both indigenously designed and manufactured electric bikes.

 Neon

-Neon, a Pakistan-based motorcycle assembler, has introduced an all-electric Neon M3 motorbike in Pakistan.
-The macho-looking sports bike comes with emission-free and noiseless features.
+Neon, a Pakistan-based motorcycle assembler, introduced an all-electric Neon M3 motorbike in Pakistan.
+The bike is emission-free and comes with noiseless features.